-I = \left[

-m_1r_1^2 + I_{COM,1}+(mass+m_2)(l_1^2+r_{22}^2+2l_1r_{22}cos(\theta_e))+I_{COM,2}\\

-(m_2+mass)(r_{22}^2+l_1r_{22}^2cos(\theta_e))+I_{COM,2}

-(m_2+mass)(r_{22}^2+l_1r_{22}^2cos(\theta_e))+I_{COM,2} \\ m_2r_2^2+mass\cdot l_2^2+I_{COM,2}

-M = \left(\Lambda^{-1}\right)^TI(\theta)\Lambda^{-1}

-Last we induce a force of 1 in the reach direction to compute the effective mass of the reaching movement.
-In Eq. \ref{eq:eff_mass}(11), $\theta$ is the angle of reaching direction, and $+1$ is added at the end to account for the inertia of the robotic arm manipulandum.
+Last, we induce a force of 1 in the reach direction to compute the effective mass of the reaching movement.
+In Eq.
+(11), θ is the angle of reaching direction, and +1 is added at the end to account for the inertia of the robotic arm manipulandum.
 We determine the effective mass of the arm in all four target directions, then average these to get an estimate for each individual subject.